 How would you describe your work – its themes and the important things about it?

-Tell me about your current book – what is it about and what makes it a great read?
+Tell me about your current book – what makes it a great read?

-Where can I buy a copy of your book?
+Where can I buy a copy of the book?